redpanda-data/connect/website/cookbooks/enrichments.md

     topic: comments_hydrated
 ```

-Since the contents of `tmp` won't be required downstream we remove it after our
-enrichments using a [`bloblang` processor][bloblang-proc].
+Since the contents of `tmp` won't be required downstream we remove it after our enrichments using a [`bloblang` processor][processor.bloblang].

-A [`catch`][catch-proc] processor was added at the end of the pipeline which
-catches documents that failed enrichment.
-You can replace the log event with a
-wide range of recovery actions such as sending to a dead-letter/retry queue,
-dropping the message entirely, etc. You can read more about error handling
-[in this article][error-handling].
+A [`catch`][processor.catch] processor was added at the end of the pipeline which catches documents that failed enrichment.
+You can replace the log event with a wide range of recovery actions such as sending to a dead-letter/retry queue, dropping the message entirely, etc. You can read more about error handling [in this article][error-handling].

 [inputs]: /docs/components/inputs/about
 [outputs]: /docs/components/outputs/about
 [error-handling]: /docs/configuration/error_handling
 [batching]: /docs/configuration/batching
-[workflows]: /docs/configuration/workflows
-[catch-proc]: /docs/components/processors/catch
+[processor.catch]: /docs/components/processors/catch
-[archive-proc]: /docs/components/processors/archive
+[processor.archive]: /docs/components/processors/archive
-[unarchive-proc]: /docs/components/processors/unarchive
+[processor.unarchive]: /docs/components/processors/unarchive
-[bloblang-proc]: /docs/components/processors/bloblang
+[processor.bloblang]: /docs/components/processors/bloblang
-[subproc-proc]: /docs/components/processors/subprocess
+[processor.subprocess]: /docs/components/processors/subprocess
-[http-proc]: /docs/components/processors/http
+[processor.http]: /docs/components/processors/http
-[lambda-proc]: /docs/components/processors/lambda
+[processor.lambda]: /docs/components/processors/lambda
-[subprocess-proc]: /docs/components/processors/subprocess
-[parallel-proc]: /docs/components/processors/parallel
-[procmap-proc]: /docs/components/processors/process_map
-[procdag-proc]: /docs/components/processors/process_dag
+[processor.branch]: /docs/components/processors/branch
+[processor.workflow]: /docs/components/processors/workflow